Dr. Sarah R. Valente

 About

-Prior to teaching, I was a Belofsky Fellow at the University's Ackerman Center for Holocaust Studies from 2013-2018.
-I completed my PhD in History of Ideas under the supervision of Dr. Zsuzsanna Ozsváth, founder and director of the Holocaust Studies program at UT Dallas.
+As a graduate student, I was selected to be a Belofsky Fellow (2013-2018) at the Ackerman Center, where I completed my Ph.D. in History of Ideas under the supervision of the wonderful Dr. Zsuzsanna Ozsváth, Holocaust survivor and the founding director of the Holocaust Studies program at The University of Texas at Dallas.

 Education